-- a) Investor Relations fees of \$300,695 (2021 \$133,819) The increase is primarily due to new consultants engaged to provide media and investor relations services. - b) Legal and audit fees of \$48,159 (2021 \$78,729) Accounting and audit fees reflect accrued expenses for the Company's annual external audit and income tax preparation.
-Legal fees relate to general corporate matters.

-- c) Management and consulting fees \$22,172 (2021 \$138,673) The amount reflects management fee as well as fees paid to consultants engaged by the Company in the current period as well as the reversal of a historical severance accrual in one of the Mexican subsidiaries. - d) Share-based compensation of \$383,233 (2021 \$657,219) The stock based-compensation expense is primarily affected by the number of options granted and vesting during the period, the strike price at grant date and stock-price volatility calculations used in the Black-Scholes option pricing model.
+- a) Investor Relations fees of \$132,342 (2021 \$201,579) The decrease is a result of a consultant that was not engaged to provide media and investor relations services in the current fiscal year. - b) Legal and audit fees of 239,430 (2021 \$92,913) Accounting and audit fees reflect accrued expenses for the Company's annual external audit and income tax preparation.
+Legal fees relate to general corporate matters and the litigation costs with respect to the Tepal project. - c) Management and consulting fees \$244,420 (2021 \$180,276) The amount reflects management fee as well as fees paid to consultants engaged by the Company in the current period. - d) Share-based compensation of \$233,631 (2021 \$269,635) The stock based-compensation expense is primarily affected by the number of options granted and vesting during the period, the strike price at grant date and stock-price volatility calculations used in the Black-Scholes option pricing model.